A ‘Capital’ day

 My auld lang syne

-December 30th, 2005, by The Goddess
+December 30th, 2005, 8:44 AM by Goddess

 Funny how each calendar year seems to have its own personality (or lack thereof).
 I have a great memory for years — when someone asks when an event took place, I can tell just by the nature of it when it had to have happened.